1jamescaldwell/Monte-Carlo-Simulator/README.md

 ## Contents
 This repo contains: <br>
  1. A python package for the monte carlo simulator.
+File folder: "MC_Package."
 It contains a Die class, a Game class, an Analyzer class, and a unittest file. <br>
  2. A python notebook demonstrating the package's usage. <br>
  3. Setup and .txt files used for playing the monte carlo simulator. <br>